msagca/msagca.github.io/_posts/2025-08-29-a-summary-of-learnopengl.md

 1
 \end{bmatrix}
 $$

+> Being able to represent a sequence of transformations as a single matrix can save precious GPU resources.

 It the vector was represented as a row vector, then the multiplication would be done left to right in reverse order, i.e., we would take the transpose of the transformation chain: $(TS\vec{v})^T=\vec{v}^TS^TT^T$.
 Notice that the vector dimensions become _1x4_, and the transform matrices are of size _4x4_, which explains the need to reverse the order to make them compatible for multiplication.